visgl/deck.gl/docs/api-reference/carto/overview.md

 If using Maps API v3, these are the available properties:

-* `email` (required): email associated to the CARTO user with access to the datasets
+* `email` (optional): email associated to the CARTO user with access to the datasets
 * `token` (required): token to authenticate/authorize requests to the Maps API
 * `tenant` (optional): tenant where the CARTO instance is located.
 Default: `gcp-us-east1.app.carto.com`